ikapadata/pykapa/README.md

 ### [survey](https://docs.google.com/spreadsheets/d/1J7vr1fY8PlsXcAlCewMDBbMsxdHICZPR7CoPby-MYBs/edit)

 This worksheet is pre-existing in the XLS form template.
-This worksheet is very important as it is the interface creating questions and structure for your questionnaire.
+This worksheet is very important as it is the interface for creating questions and structure for your questionnaire.
 You will have to add the **dashboard_state** column and set the values to TRUE for fields that you want to use to create your dashboard.

 ### [choices](https://docs.google.com/spreadsheets/d/1J7vr1fY8PlsXcAlCewMDBbMsxdHICZPR7CoPby-MYBs/edit#gid=1259247300)